mcmasterwhitewater/mcmasterwhitewater.github.com/course.markdown

 <b><i>Lock 32 Whitewater Centre (Rochester, NY, USA)</i></b>
 <br/>
 <br/>
-<b>What?</b>: This is a small whitewater park just across the boarder in New York.
+- What?: This is a small whitewater park just across the boarder in New York.
 Come on this trip if you want a fun, safe into to whitewater paddling as well as a chance to throwdown in some of the features at the park.
 This is only a 1 day trip, but a great introduction into whitewater kayaking.
 As we are heading to the US, anyone interested in the trip must have a valid passport to take part in the trip.
 <br/>
-<b>When?</b>: Sunday September 22, 2013
+- When?: Sunday September 22, 2013
 <br/>
-<b>How much?</b>: $40* - this includes transport, entry fee to the whitewater park, and your equipment rental for the day
+- How much?: $40* - this includes transport, entry fee to the whitewater park, and your equipment rental for the day
 <br/>
 <br/>
 <i> * Note: The cost of the trips is based on gas price estimations.
 If the cost of gas changes dramatically we might need to re-evaluate the cost of the trip</i>